 1 gallon = 4 quarts

-This means that one gallon contains exactly four quarts.
+What this tells us is one gallon contains exactly four quarts.
 To convert gallons to quarts, you simply multiply the number of gallons by 4.
 The formula for this conversion is:

 Quarts = Gallons × 4

 This simple formula is the key to converting any number of gallons into quarts.
-For example, to find out how many quarts are in 5 gallons, you would multiply 5 by 4, resulting in 20 quarts.
+But for example, to find out how many quarts are in 5 gallons, you would multiply 5 by 4, resulting in 20 quarts.
 The simplicity of this conversion makes it easy to quickly determine equivalent volumes in various situations.

 Consider a scenario where a chemical company is producing a cleaning solution.
-The formula requires a specific amount of a key ingredient, measured in quarts, to be added to a larger volume of water, measured in gallons.
+Now, the formula requires a specific amount of a key ingredient, measured in quarts, to be added to a larger volume of water, measured in gallons.
 An incorrect conversion could result in a solution that is either too weak or too concentrated, rendering it ineffective or even dangerous.

 In the medical field, accurate dosage is vital for patient safety.
 Many medications are prepared in liquid form and prescribed in precise volumes.
 Nurses and pharmacists must be proficient in converting between different units of volume, including gallons, quarts, pints, and ounces, to ensure patients receive the correct dose.